 Show All Answers

-Addressing homelessness in Santa Rosa is a top priority of the City Council, supported by $4.9 million in funding in 2021/22, up from $1.5 million in 2015/16.
+Addressing homelessness in Santa Rosa is a top priority of the City Council, supported by $4.9 million in funding in 2022/23, up from $1.5 million in 2015/16.
 Two interdepartmental teams – the Homeless Action Team (HAT) and the Homeless Encampment Assistance Program (HEAP) – coordinate the City’s response.
 Representatives from Police, Fire, Housing and Community Services, Transportation & Public Works, Water, City Manager’s Office, City Attorney’s Office, and the Communications & Intergovernmental Relations Department meet weekly and work together with community partners to provide outreach, emergency shelter, housing, and services to persons experiencing homelessness.
 The City follows a Housing First Strategy to address homelessness, providing individualized assistance to people experiencing homelessness toward the goal of obtaining housing.
+In March 2022, the City Council selected a consultant, Focus Strategies to develop a five-year Homelessness Solutions Strategic Plan and step-by-step action plan to address homelessness in the community and achieve “Functional Zero” homelessness in alignment with the Sonoma County Continuum Care (CoC).
+Development of the Strategic Plan is underway and anticipated to be completed in 2022.
 More information about homeless services provided by the City is available on the City’s website under Programs and Initiatives.
 The City also participates in Sonoma County’s Continuum of Care (CoC) program, a collaborative effort to ensure alignment with a broader regional strategy and leverage federal and state resources to end homelessness.

 While there has been an increase in the visibility of homelessness, there has been a decrease in the number of people who are homeless in Sonoma County.
-The homeless count conducted as part of the 2020 Sonoma County Point-In-Time Census and Survey showed a 39-percent decrease in homelessness since 2011, from 4,539 individuals to 2,745 individuals.
-However, 62% of those individuals in 2020 were living in unsheltered and often visible conditions, such as in cars, on the street, and other public spaces not meant for human habitation.
-The remaining 38% were living in emergency shelters.
+The homeless count conducted as part of the 2022 Sonoma County Point-In-Time Count showed a 36-percent decrease in homelessness since 2011, from 4,539 individuals to 2,893 individuals.
+However, 72% of those individuals in 2022 were living in unsheltered and often visible conditions, such as in cars, on the street, and other public spaces not meant for human habitation.
+The remaining 28% were living in emergency shelters.
 Given the complex nature of homelessness and its many contributing factors, it is difficult to pinpoint as to why the issue has become more prominent in recent years.
 One factor certainly is Sonoma County’s housing market, which is one of the least affordable in the nation.
-In fact, 70% of those surveyed in the Point-In-Time Census reported affordable rent as the primary obstacle to obtaining permanent housing to end their homelessness.
+In fact, 63% of those surveyed in the Point-In-Time Census reported affordable rent as the primary obstacle to obtaining permanent housing to end their homelessness.
 Another consideration to keep in mind is the fact that acceptance of homeless services and shelter is voluntary.
 While the City is required to offer services and shelter, no one can be forced to accept.

 The City provides funding to support emergency shelters for individuals and families who are experiencing homelessness, including the Samuel L. Jones Hall Homeless Shelter – Sonoma County’s largest emergency shelter.
 Additionally, programs are available to provide food, clothing, housing and other supportive services, and the City opened a Safe Parking Pilot Program in March 2022 for individuals who are living in their vehicles.
 If you are aware of someone in need of homeless services and shelter, please contact the Homeless Services Outreach Team (HOST) at 707-978-8329 or [email protected].

 Encampments on private property are referred to the City’s Code Enforcement division and require cooperation of the property owner to resolve.
 Santa Rosa Police Department (SRPD) will enforce trespassing on private property, however, the property owner must have a “no trespassing” letter on file with SRPD.
-Private property managers must post signs citing the City’s municipal code and provide a person to act as the designated agent to enforce the Trespass Ordinance on private property.
-While not required, Code Enforcement and SRPD will coordinate with the Homeless Outreach Services Team (HOST) to offer services in advance of removing the encampment.
+While not required, Code Enforcement and SRPD will coordinate with the Homeless Outreach Services Team (HOST) to offer services in advance of removing an encampment.
+To make a report of an encampment on private property, please contact the City's Code Enforcement division at [email protected], 707-543-3198, or submit a complaint.

 The Ninth Circuit Court decision in Martin v.
 Boise requires that shelter be available and offered before any enforcement against sleeping or camping in public spaces can be undertaken.
 Additionally, the terms of a Preliminary Injunction resulting from a federal lawsuit brought against the City and County of Sonoma requires that prior to arrest or citation for unlawful camping (including vehicles/RVs parked for more than 72 hours), individuals within the encampment must be given reasonable notice, an opportunity to be assessed for shelter and services, access to adequate shelter, storage of belongings, and a process to appeal a denial of any disability-related requests for reasonable accommodation.